 Sustainability is important to you, but you would rather not pay extra for sustainable food or to acquire solar panels.
-You want to save money with which to purchase a house, but can’t resist the temptation of buying the latest smartphone model.
+You want to save money to purchase a house, but can’t resist the temptation of buying the latest smartphone model.
 You want to look forward to a worry-free retirement, but really don’t feel like delving into financial matters.
 You resolve to finally get serious with a healthy lifestyle, but can’t help popping into the fast-food cafeteria the very next day.
 How can we motivate consumers to make choices that, in the end, are better for themselves and for society as a whole?

 Our experienced consumer researchers are experts in performing high-quality (policy) research into consumer issues.
 Our work is commissioned by public authorities, non-profit organizations, and the private sector.
 With our versatile team of postdoctoral researchers, we can draw on the latest insights from psychology, marketing studies and behavioral economics.
 We also actively contribute to these insights through regular publications in leading scientific journals.